yonromai/NeMo-Guardrails/docs/colang_2/overview.rst

 .. code-block:: console

     nemoguardrails convert "path/to/2.0-alpha/version/bots" --from-version "2.0-alpha"

-Additionally, you can enable the `--validate` flag to check if the migrated files do not raise any Colang syntax errors:
+Additionally, you can add the ``--validate`` flag to check if the migrated files do not raise any Colang syntax errors.
-.. code-block: console
-    nemoguardrails convert "path/to/2.0-alpha/version/bots" --from-version "2.0-alpha" --validate

 See section :ref:`Breaking changes from alpha to beta version <whats-changed-alpha-to-beta>` to see the detailed changes.

 Interaction Model